 The rhythm of the day is profoundly nurturing and reassuring to the young child.
-At Children's Circle our daily rhythm ebbs and flows allowing the children time to play and rest and time to come together for meals, circle time and story time thus providing for their important needs.
-Teachers sing through these transitions, helping the children to move through the daily rhythm with ease.
+At Children's Circle our daily rhythm ebbs and flows allowing the children/tamariki time to play and rest and time to come together for meals, circle time and story time thus providing for their important needs.
+Kaiako/teachers may sing through these transitions, supporting the tamariki to move through the daily rhythm with ease.

 The Children's Circle home environment is immediately warm and familiar to the young child and is comfortable for our small mixed age group.
-Toys in our centre are handmade with natural materials and nurture the child's senses and provide opportunities for creative and imaginative play.
-As the children become involved in play some will tend the dollies, while others will build a house or boat and another will create a farm or story.
-As the children busy themselves in their environment the teachers are working alongside them attending to the daily tasks and taking care of the youngest members of our centre.
+Toys in our centre mostly made with natural materials and nurture the child's senses and provide opportunities for creative and imaginative play.
+As the tamariki become involved in play some will tend the dollies, while others will build a house or boat and another will create a farm or story.
+As the tamariki busy themselves in their environment kaiako are working alongside them attending to the daily tasks and taking care of the youngest members of our centre.

-Circle time is a time we come together to sing songs of the season and the children enjoy imitative finger games and movement activities before setting off to wash their hands before morning tea.
+Circle time is a time we come together to sing songs of the season and our tamariki enjoy imitative finger games and movement activities before setting off to wash their hands before morning tea.

 Morning tea is served at the beautifully set table and after saying a blessing or karakia we share the food prepared lovingly that morning.

-The story begins the quiet time of the day where those children who need to sleep will be settled into their beds and those who don't will rest or settle into quiet activities.
+The quiet time of the day follows where tamariki who need to sleep will be settled into their beds and those who don't will rest or settle into quiet activities.